DIY Gardens for Kids: 5 Easy Things to Plant This Spring

 Plant seedlings after frost has departed.
 This fresh herb typically will not survive through the winter and will need to be replanted the following spring.

-A few tips to success:
+A few tips to success for your DIY gardens:

 - Keep soil moist but not soaked.
 Over watered plants can end up with rotted roots.

 - Mix in some compost to your soil to create a nutrient rich bed for your produce to grow in.

 - Lots of love.
 Plants need to be nurtured.

 Although an often overwhelming idea, gardening can be very rewarding.
 What’s better than digging in to a salad that you grew yourself?
 If I can do it, trust me, anyone can.